AdithyaSean/Eden_GovConnectSL/README.md

 npm test
 ```

 This will launch Jest in watch mode, automatically re-running tests as you make changes to the code.
+Don't forget to check your spam inbox for for account verification emails.